- What is wind energy?

 The amount of electricity produced by one turbine depends on its size and quality of wind resource.
 A typical 2-megawatt turbine, when placed in an appropriate wind resource, can provide enough emissions-free electricity to power about 500 average homes for a full year.

 UD’s turbine generates varying amounts of energy throughout the year — there is more wind available for the turbine in Lewes during the winter than in the summer, for example.
 Regardless of such fluctuations, the turbine produces more than enough power to support the six buildings at the Lewes campus over the course of a year.
-Check back later in 2011, when a report will be available about the turbine’s performance over its first year.

 While the blades do spin at variable speeds, the range of speeds is very limited.
 The blades turn anywhere from nine to 19 revolutions per minute.